ToolShedTested

 What is the best impact driver for the money in 2026?

-The Milwaukee 2853-20 M18 FUEL is our best overall pick -- it leads on torque and runtime and is competitively priced at around $149 bare tool.
-If budget is the priority, the Ryobi PSBID01B delivers solid performance under $80.
+The Milwaukee 2853-20 M18 FUEL is our best overall pick because it leads on torque, runtime, and drive control.
+If budget is the priority, the Ryobi PSBID01B delivers solid performance in the lower price tier.

 How much torque does an impact driver need?

 For deck screws and general fastening, 1,500 to 1,800 in-lbs of max torque is sufficient.
 Heavy construction work -- structural screws, lag bolts, large fasteners -- benefits from 2,000+ in-lbs.
-All of our top 3 picks exceed 2,000 in-lbs.
+In this group, the Milwaukee is the high-torque choice, while DeWalt, Makita, Bosch, Ryobi, and Craftsman cover general fastening needs at different control and kit levels.

 Is Milwaukee or DeWalt better for impact drivers?